-Research may be conducted on the usage of the site to help improve its appearance, performance, usability, and/or contribute to the knowledge base around how faculty use online resources and community activities to improve their teaching.
-We will not use your tracked personally identifiable information in research studies without your explicit permission.
+Research may be conducted on the usage of the site to help improve its appearance, performance, usability, and/or contribute to the knowledge base around how STEM educators find and use instructional resources as well as support one another in their instructional change efforts, in order to inform others creating resources for STEM educators.
+We do not track personally identifiable information in research studies without explicit permission.

 When appropriate, such research projects will be approved by an Institutional Review Board governed by Title 45 Part 46 of the Code of Federal Regulations.